TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Introduction

+Our main contribution is an episodic world model inspired by cognitive neuroscience theories of episodic memory.
+Building on this, we introduce a novel triple-system architecture within a unified Vision-Language-Action framework.
+The episodic world model that guides manipulation policy learning with temporally extended, context-aware signals.
+As illustrated in Figure~\ref{fig:teaser}, this unified framework empowers robots to interpret complex prompts, reason over long horizons, and adapt adaptively in open-ended, dynamic scenarios.

-Experimental results demonstrate that the proposed TriVLA consistently outperforms baseline algorithms—including API-based VLMs and flat VLA policies—across three simulated~\cite{mees2022calvin,liu2024libero,yu2020meta} and three real-world environments.
+Experimental results demonstrate that the proposed TriVLA consistently outperforms baseline algorithms, in both simulated~\cite{mees2022calvin,liu2024libero,yu2020meta} and real-world environments.
 This highlights its effectiveness in aligning with human intent and achieving long-horizon task success.
 Notably, TriVLA attains improvements of 0.21, 0.11, and 0.13 on the Calvin ABC→D, LIBERO, and MetaWorld benchmarks, respectively, compared to prior state-of-the-art methods.
+In real-world experiments, TriVLA demonstrates strong effectiveness in dexterous hand manipulation tasks, particularly in long-horizon scenarios.

-The contributions of this paper are summarized: \begin{itemize} \item \textbf{\textit{A Unified Vision-Language-Action Framework}}: We propose a unified Vision-Language-Action model to integrate the world knowledge and world model for general policy learning across multiple robot embodiments. \item \textbf{\textit{Triple-System Compositional Architecture}}: The proposed TriVLA model designs a novel triple-system compositional architecture that possesses both high-level reasoning and dynamic predictive representation, enables a robot to process much more complex prompts and long-horizon manipulation tasks. \item \textbf{\textit{State-of-the-art performance}}: TriVLA outperforms other baseline algorithms across simulated and real-world settings, including new combinations of skills seen during training, in the context of scenario.
+The contributions of this paper are summarized: \begin{itemize} \item \textbf{\textit{Episodic World Model Inspired by Cognitive Neuroscience}}: We propose an episodic world model for embodied agents, inspired by cognitive neuroscience theories of episodic memory.
+This model enables robots to accumulate, recall, and predict sequential multimodal experiences and offers a solid foundation for robust, adaptive control. \item \textbf{\textit{A Unified Triple-System Compositional Architecture}}: Building on this foundation, we present TriVLA, a triple-system architecture implementing the episodic world model.
+TriVLA provides high-level reasoning and dynamic prediction.
+Robots using TriVLA can understand complex prompts and perform long-horizon manipulation. \item \textbf{\textit{State-of-the-art Performance}}: TriVLA outperforms other baseline algorithms, including novel skill compositions beyond training combinations.
 This demonstrates the effectiveness in both alignment with human intent and long-horizon task success. \end{itemize}